Plasmodium osmaniae

 Plasmodium osmaniae is a parasite of the genus Plasmodium subgenus Vinckeia.

 Like all Plasmodium species P. osmaniae has both vertebrate and insect hosts.
 The vertebrate hosts for this parasite are mammals.

 Description

-The parasite was first described by Short in 1961.
+The parasite was first described by Shortt in 1961.
 It was renamed Plasmodium shortii by Bray in 1963 and still later this species was then reclassified as Plasmodium inui.